useSignIn

 Adding extra fields on the sign in form

-internally, you can add more fields usign its API.
+As we are using react-use-form-state internally, you can add more fields usign its API.

 const [{ formProps, emailProps, passwordProps, fields, fieldError }] = useSignIn()